 Should I use multiple agents to sell my home?
 The pros and cons

-When selling you home through an agent, you can choose between sole, joint and multi-agent agreements.
-What are the pros and cons of each, the cost implications and which option will lead to a faster sale?
+You can sell your home through a sole, joint or multi-agent agreement.
+What are the cost implications of each and which option will lead to a faster sale?

-A sole agency agreement is when you enter into an exclusive contract with one estate agent to market your home.
+A sole agency agreement is when you enter into an exclusive contract with a single estate agent to sell your home.
 During the contract period, you will be tied in with your chosen agent.

-Contract periods usually vary between two and five months.
-Three months is usually the agent’s default marketing period, but you can negotiate.
+Contract periods typically vary between two and five months.
+Three months is the standard default marketing period, but you can negotiate.
 There may also be a notice period.

-Estate agents typically charge between 1% and 2% (plus VAT) of the final selling price for sole agency.
+Estate agents typically charge a commission of between 1% and 2% (plus VAT) of the final selling price for sole-agency.

-With a multi-agency agreement, you can concurrently use as many agents as you like to sell your property.
+With a multiple-agency agreement (also known as multi-agency), you can use as many agents as you like to market your property at the same time.
 The contract period and commission level could differ between agents.
 You could even enter into contracts with additional agents at any stage.

-Fees for multi-agency are typically 2.5% to 3.5% (plus VAT).
+Fees for multiple-agency are typically 2.5% to 3.5% (plus VAT).
 The higher fee is justified on the basis that any single agent has a reduced chance of clinching the deal.

 As with any legal contract, you should read the terms and conditions carefully.
-Estate agent sharp practice is not as common as some would suggest, but it is still possible to be caught out by certain potential clauses (usually negotiable if you pick them up):
+Estate agent sharp practice is not as common as some might suggest.
+However, it is still possible to be caught out by certain potential clauses which are usually negotiable if you pick them up:

 Sole selling rights